sready/MobilePack-BackboneJS/README.md

 ## Learn More

-For much more information building enterprise mobile applications on Force.com with Mobile Packs, go to the [Mobile Packs home page](https://events.developerforce.com/mobile/services/mobile-packs).
+For much more information on building enterprise mobile applications on Force.com with Mobile Packs, go to the [Mobile Packs home page](http://www.developerforce.com/mobile/services/mobile-packs).